zetawilson/trustpilot/FILE_STORAGE_README.md

-# File-Based Storage for Development
+# File-Based Storage System

-This application uses a file-based storage system for development instead of MongoDB Atlas.
+This application uses a file-based storage system for both development and production.
 All feedback data is stored in a JSON file.

 ## How It Works